Which place is cheaper, Madrid or Brussels?

 Brussels is a great place to explore.
 It is common to spend a weekend here.
 Don't miss the shopping, as that's what most people do.
 With all of its activities, you can easily fill a weekend here.
 Your budget might influence how long you stay.

 Madrid is a popular place that is full of things to see and experience.
 If you have a weekend, this city makes for a great vacation.
 While some people choose to spend more or less time in Madrid, a weekend is sufficent for most.
-Take your pick from the many activities offered around the area.
+Take your pick from the many activities offered here.

 It's hard to know how much time to spend in Brussels.
 Don't miss the shopping, as that's what most people do.
 For many, it makes a great getaway for five days.
 Make sure you visit the old town while you're here.
 With all of its activities, you can easily fill five days here.
 It has many unique tourist attractions and fascinating things to do.

 Madrid is a popular choice for travelers.
 Five days here is typical.
 While some people choose to spend more or less time in Madrid, five days is sufficent for most.
-The entire area has lots to do.
+The entire region has so many activities, and you'll want time to do everything.

 Madrid is a great place to explore.
 One week is more than enough time to enjoy everything.
 Take some day trips to nearby places to fill the extra days.
 This city offers something for everyone.